 - Steam pressing produces crisply pressed seam allowances and fabrics.

 - If you tug at a block that's been dampened with steam, it is more likely to stretch.

 - Steam could cause some fabrics to bleed, leaving stains (but hopefully you've already done a bleed test on all of your fabrics).

 I keep a spritzer bottle filled with water on the ironing board.
-If I need a little moisture, I spray mist a specific area to avoid sending loads of hot steam throughout my quilt blocks.
+If you need a little moisture, spray mist a specific area to avoid sending loads of hot steam throughout my quilt blocks.